Nandithh/M2_EmbSys/Case study/Readme.md

 •	LCD is used to display the temperature captured.
 •	A buzzer is used to alert the user when the temperature is reached.

+## APPLICATIONS:
+* This system is used to hat water in domestic purposes.
+* Industrial furnaces.

 # COMPLEX EMBEDDEDSYSTEM
 ## SET TOP BOX